 Planning without having particular examples in mind is pointless work.
 So here I’ll talk about real life example of really great, full-fledged 3D MMORPG with amazing gameplay that failed despite it, due to obvious mistakes.

-Game was sold on steam, and that was great.
+Game was sold on Steam, and that was great.
 But it wasn’t enough to cover developers salaries.
 So they added item shop.
-What can go wrong with item shop, you ask?
-There are two ways to do it.
+What can go wrong with item shop?
+There are two ways to do it:

 One is Pay To Win system, where players buy weapons and other items with much stronger statistics than items acquired in game can have.
 You may think that’s rare, but it’s actually very common in MMORPGs, despite how unfair it is towards players who don’t pay.
-Other way to implement item shop is to add cosmetics, character and mount skins, tattoos, and so on.
+Other way to implement item shop is to add cosmetics, character and mount skins, tattoos, and so on, so things that don’t upgrade your strength but your look.

 One could assume that the first monetization concept brings more money.
 Maybe at first, but it will also damage the game reputation, gameplay, and decrease player numbers.
 Second concept is more safe to gameplay.
 Doesn’t favorize players who pay at all.
 Its successfully used in games like League of Legends and yes it brings ton of money.
-And not because that game has ton of players, but because huge percent of player-base actually buys them.
+And not only because that game has ton of players, but because huge percent of player-base actually buys them, even I bought a Jayce skin despite usually avoiding spending money in this way.

-So both ways are viable monetization systems.
+Both ways are viable monetization systems.
 However in this particular game it didn’t work.
-They tried second approach – skins for real life money.
-But their huge mistake was that they also hard free skins in game, really huge quality.
+They tried second approach – skins for real money.
+But their mistake was that they also had free skins of really huge quality already obtainable from random chests that spawned in the map.
+What a huge mistake.

-There was no reason to pay for skins, if there were ton of free available skins, easy to acquire, and so damn well looking.
+There was no reason to pay for skins and clothes, if there were already tons of free ones in the game, easy to acquire, and so damn well looking.
 Who could make such a rookie mistake during game planning phase?
+If you are going to sell skins, then you should limit the ways players can change their character look for free, not increase them

 They spent way too much money on servers.
 Game’s key feature was that everything as physics-powered.
 And that will significantly increase server cost.